hathibelagal-dev/instantpolyglot/docs/eng/Swahili.md

 ### Noun Classes

-Swahili has a system of noun classes, often referred to as "genders" in Bantu linguistics.
+Swahili has a system of noun classes, often referred to as “genders” in Bantu linguistics.
 There are 15-18 noun classes, depending on the analysis.
 Each class has its own set of prefixes for nouns, adjectives, and verbs.
 Here are the main classes:

 | Class | Singular Prefix | Plural Prefix | Typical Meaning |
 |-------|-----------------|---------------|-----------------|